Legal

 Untangling Debts in Your Texas Divorce

-Debts incurred during marriage are generally community debts.
+Texas Family Code § 3.202 treats debts incurred during marriage as obligations of the community estate.
 Mortgages, credit cards, and auto loans must be divided.
 Remember that creditors are not bound by your divorce decree, so if an ex-spouse defaults on a joint debt, the creditor can pursue the other spouse.

 Spousal Maintenance (Alimony) in Texas: Understanding Your Options

-In Texas, alimony is called spousal maintenance and is intended to be temporary and rehabilitative.
+In Texas, alimony is called spousal maintenance and is intended to be temporary and rehabilitative under Texas Family Code §§ 8.051-8.054.

 Eligibility for Spousal Maintenance